globalw/ragflow/docs/references/faq.md

 ![stall](https://github.com/infiniflow/ragflow/assets/93570324/3589cc25-c733-47d5-bbfc-fedb74a3da50)

 Click the red cross beside the 'parsing status' bar, then restart the parsing process to see if the issue remains.
-If the issue persists and your RAGFlow is deployed locally, try the following:
+If the issue persists and your Tessi ai. is deployed locally, try the following:

-1. Check the log of your RAGFlow server to see if it is running properly:
+1. Check the log of your Tessi ai. server to see if it is running properly:
 ```bash
 docker logs -f ragflow-server
 ```
 2. Check if the **task_executor.py** process exists.
-3. Check if your RAGFlow server can access hf-mirror.com or huggingface.com.
+3. Check if your Tessi ai. server can access hf-mirror.com or huggingface.com.

 #### 4.4 Why does my pdf parsing stall near completion, while the log does not show any error?

 Click the red cross beside the 'parsing status' bar, then restart the parsing process to see if the issue remains.
-If the issue persists and your RAGFlow is deployed locally, the parsing process is likely killed due to insufficient RAM.
+If the issue persists and your Tessi ai. is deployed locally, the parsing process is likely killed due to insufficient RAM.
 Try increasing your memory allocation by increasing the `MEM_LIMIT` value in **docker/.env**.

 :::note
-Ensure that you restart up your RAGFlow server for your changes to take effect!
+Ensure that you restart up your Tessi ai. server for your changes to take effect!
 ```bash
 docker compose stop
 ```